- Search The Registry

 - Street Team Youth Programs

 - My Account

 Founding members were Representatives Shirley Chisholm, William Clay, George Collins, John Conyers, Ronald Dellums, Charles Diggs, Augustus Hawkins, Ralph Metcalfe, Parren Mitchell, Robert Nix, Charles Rangel, Louis Stokes, and DC Delegate Walter Fauntroy.
-Their goals were to positively influence the course of events pertinent to African Americans and others of similar experience and situation, and to achieve greater equity for persons of African descent in the design and content of domestic and international programs and services.
-While the CBC has been primarily focused on the concerns of African Americans, the caucus has also been at the forefront of legislative campaigns of human and civil rights for all citizens.
+Their goals were to positively influence the course of events pertinent to African Americans and others of similar experience and situation and to achieve greater equity for persons of African descent in the design and content of domestic and international programs and services.
+While the CBC has primarily focused on African Americans' concerns, the caucus has also been at the forefront of legislative campaigns for human and civil rights for all citizens.

-During the 116th Congress (2019–present), the CBC has 2 U.S. senators, 51 voting U.S. representatives and 2 non-voting delegates as members.
+During the 116th Congress (2019–present), the CBC has 2 U.S. senators, 51 voting U.S. representatives, and two non-voting delegates as members.
 Members of the Congressional Black Caucus represent a variety of districts and constituents from coast to coast, urban and rural, northern and southern.
-CBC Members past and present, have been advocates for the human family nationally and internationally and have played significant roles as local and regional activists as well.
+CBC Members, past and present, have been advocates for the human family nationally and internationally and have played significant roles as local and regional activists.

-African American members have worked diligently to be the conscience of the Congress, but because all politics are ultimately local, they also provide dedicated and focused service to the citizens and Congressional districts that have elected them.
+African American members have worked diligently to be the conscience of Congress.
+Still, because all politics are ultimately local, they also provide dedicated and focused service to the citizens and Congressional districts that have elected them.

 Library of Congress